Bandwidth/node-bandwidth/README.md

 });
 ```

 Your `client` object is now ready to use the API.
-All client functions take an optional Node.js style `(err, result)` callback, and also return a Promise.

-## Messages API
+## Callbacks or Promises

-### Sending messages
+All functions of the client object take an optional Node.js style `(err, result)` callback, and also return a Promise.
+That way if you want to use Promises in your application, you don't have to wrap the SDK with a Promise library.
+You can simply do things like this:

-Send a message and print the resulting message ID with a Promise:
+### Promise style
 ```javascript
 client.Message.send({
 	from : "+12345678901", // This must be a Catapult number on your account